CyberTrainingExercise/Starcom/sat1_reverse_engineering/readme.md

 5. transfer <filedata>                      used to transfer file data
 6. finish transfer                          used to denote the end of a file transfer
 7. message <message>                        used to send a message to the client, client displays these to the user
-8. abort                                    used to abort the servers satcom connection
+8. abort                                    used to abort the servers starcom connection